department-of-veterans-affairs/ves-event-bus-developer-portal/docs/produce-events.md

     - title: A human readable representation of the `name` to be used in backstage user interfaces

     #### spec
-    The section of a `catalog-info.yaml` file that producers (and potentially consumers) will most likely be filling out.
+    The section of a `catalog-info.yaml` file that producers will most likely be filling out.
 Contains information about the events a producer will be emitting.

     **type [required]**
     Currently set to event